Anas Khattab: Personal life

 Khattab is reportedly multilingual and is known for his preference for operating behind the scenes.
 Despite his prominence, no public images of him have been released until his appointment on 26 December 2024.
 His professional background in architecture contrasts with the political and economic studies pursued by many of his contemporaries in Hay'at Tahrir al-Sham.

+In January 2026, media reports indicated that his sister was released from detention at the Al-Hol camp in northeastern Syria, where she had allegedly been held on suspicion of links to the Islamic State.
+Khattab reportedly attempted to secure her release by offering a ransom through intermediaries.

+On 12 February 2026, the United Nations, along with its secretary-general, said that Khattab was a target of 5 ISIL and Saraya Ansar al-Sunnah backed assassination attempts, along with foreign minister Asaad al-Shaibani and president al-Sharaa.

 Controversies

 Khattab had faced allegations of involvement in the assassination of rival jihadist leaders via U.S. drone strikes, accusations frequently leveled by factions such as Hurras al-Din.
 He was designated a terrorist by the United States in 2012, and by the United Nations in 2014.
 The UN's designation included targeted sanctions against Khattab.
 After Bashar al-Assad fled Syria in December 2024, the new Syrian government of which Khattab is Interior Minister has requested that these sanctions be lifted.
-In November 2025, with the support of the United States and other countries, the UN Security Council finally lifted the sanctions against him.
+In November 2025, with the support of the United States and other countries, the UN Security Council lifted the sanctions against him, along with Syrian President Ahmed al-Sharaa.
+On 7 November, the United Kingdom announced the removal of Khattab and al-Sharaa from its sanctions list, stating that he was no longer subject to asset freezes.

 The Turkish government resisted these designations until November 2016, when they too designated Khattab a terrorist, but intelligence cooperation continued and even expanded as HTS solidified its control over Idlib.
 Despite their intelligence cooperation, in 2021, the Turkish Interior Ministry released a report which designated Khattab as affiliated with ISIL.